a0x8o/drill/metastore/iceberg-metastore/README.md

 ### Purge

 Allows to delete all data from Iceberg table.
-During this operation Iceberg table is not deleted, history of all operations and data files are preserved.
+During this operation Iceberg table is not deleted, history of all operations and data files are preserved until expiration process is launched.

-## Data cleanup

-Iceberg table provides ability to remove outdated data files and snapshots when they are no longer needed.
-Such support in Iceberg Metastore will be added later.
+## Iceberg metadata expiration

+Iceberg table generates metadata for each modification operation: snapshot, manifest file, table metadata file.
+Also when performing delete operation, previously stored data files are not deleted.
+These files with the time can occupy lots of space. `ExpirationHandler` allows to expire outdated metadata and data files after configured time period (`drill.metastore.iceberg.expiration.period`).
+If expiration period is not indicated, zero or negative, expiration won't be performed.
+`ExpirationHandler` is called after each modification operation, it checks if expiration period has elapsed and submits expiration process in a separate thread.